filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

 ## Launching PoSt workers

 Before launching your PoSt worker you need to ensure that your worker meets the minimal requirements for the job it is going to perfom.
-You should also consider
+You should also consider how they can access sectors and setting correct enviroment variables be you run the workers.

 ### Minminal spec requirements